research-ag/vector/README.md

 When growing we resize `data_blocks` (the outer array) so that it can store exactly one next super block.
 But unused data blocks in the last super block are not allocated, i.e. set to the empty array.

 When shrinking we keep space in `data_blocks` for two additional super blocks.
 But unused data blocks in the last two super blocks are deallocated, i.e. set to the empty array.

+## Copyright

+MR Research AG, 2023
 ## Authors

-MR Research AG by Andrii Stepanov with contributions from Timo Hanke, Andy Gura and react0r-com.
+Andrii Stepanov with contributions from Timo Hanke, Andy Gura and react0r-com.

 ## License